theHoPixelated/public_quiz_4/README.md

 looking for a project to join
 local food hub program

+Project Proposal:
 Create a prediction in terms of years for when the virus will spread if not contained.

-Project Proposal:
-https://github.com/theHoPixelated/public_quiz/blob/master/Projectory_COVID19_Predictions
+Game, text-based.
+Covid-19 inspired game novel. https://github.com/theHoPixelated/public_quiz/blob/master/Projectory_COVID19_Predictions